omnilaboratory/OBAndroid/README.md

 # OBAndroid

-OBAndroid is an [OmniBOLT](https://github.com/omnilaboratory/obd) Lightning wallet for android devices.
+OBAndroid is a self-custodial [OmniBOLT](https://github.com/omnilaboratory/obd) Lightning wallet for android devices.
 It provides a platform for simple, instantaneous Bitcoin/Omnilayer asset payments.
 OBAndroid is now in developer beta, and will be in public beta in Nov/Dec 2022, available on Android only.

 <p align="center">
   <img width="500" alt="obwallet screenshots" src="https://github.com/omnilaboratory/obd/blob/master/docs/prototype/obwalletscreenshots.png">